C3ETH/c3eth-template/README/vi/README.md

 ## License ![GitHub](https://img.shields.io/github/license/c3eth/c3eth.github.io)

-The published source code in the repository `c3eth/c3eth.github.io` is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/c3eth/c3eth.github.io/main/LICENSE.md) file for details.
+The published source code in the repository is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/c3eth/c3eth.github.io/main/LICENSE.md) file for details.

-The published content in the repository `c3eth/c3eth.github.io` is licensed under the [Creative Attribution-Non-Commercial-ShareAlike (CC BY-NC-SA) License v4.0.](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+The published content in the repositoryis licensed under the [Creative Attribution-Non-Commercial-ShareAlike (CC BY-NC-SA) License v4.0.](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 You are free to Share (copy and redistribute) the material in any medium or format adapt, remix, transform, and build upon the material.
 You may not use the material for commercial purposes.
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
 No warranties are given.
 The license may not give you all of the permissions necessary for your intended use.